gondsourabh40/turtle-racing-game/README.md

 # turtle-racing-game
-small turtle racing game randomly using turtle module in python
+turtle racing game, a turtle win the game by random speed using turtle module in python